wikipathways/WikiPathways-SPARQL-book/intro.i.md

 ## WikiPathways RDF Data Model

-The WikiPathways RDF content consists of two parts, the GPMLRDF which contains a direct RDF representation of the original GPML in which the WikiPathways are stored, and the WPRDF, which contains the interpretable biology stored in those pathways.
+The WikiPathways RDF content consists of two parts, the GPMLRDF which contains a direct RDF representation of the original <topic>GPML</topic> in which the WikiPathways are stored, and the WPRDF, which contains the interpretable biology stored in those pathways.

 This section describes both bits of RDF, because not all information in the GPML